jamierobson/rust-journey/README.md

 It feels like I should be expressing what I want here - I'm going to have to take an alternative and less idiomatic approach.
 It's not the first time, however, that I've run into issues using lambdas.
 They're doing my head in.
 Just please, read the values and then let it be done.

 ## My eyes
 I admit it, I don't really like short hand.
 I find it adds a mental load to reading the code, and I much prefer fully typed out words.
 I guess that's to be expected, I am coming from c#, after all.
 We all have autocomplete in our IDEs, so I don't think we need to pretend that it's really saving us any keystrokes.
 To that end, my two biggest bugbears are `Vec` and `iter()`, and I can thankfully report that I've been able to make these read, to my eyes at least, better, as `Vector` and `iterate()`. `&str` is another one that bothers me, but less egrigeous I guess becuase I understand it is a slice, and `String` is taken. `StringSlice`...
-I kind of prefer it to `&str`, but not enough to actually try do anything about that one.... yet.
+I kind of prefer it to `&str` ~~but not enough to actually try do anything about that one.... yet.~~

 ## And back to Rc<>
 So after playing around, something dawned on me.
 I had initially thought that the cell grid is the only thing to alter a cell, and for that reason it stood to reason that the validatable units were purely a view on the data.
 However in the solver, I'm applying logic across all cells in the group, and updating the cells - from the group - with inferences from other cells.
 E.g. a validatable unit is looking at all the used values in all of its cells, and then causing all other cells to eliminate that as an option.